aakb/design/aroskanalen/style-guide/doc/patterns/dropdown.md

 ### Simple dropdown box
-* A seperate link is needed to open the dropdown (Provided in example)
+* A seperate link is needed to open the dropdown